 I knew that there hadn’t been a lot of research into the topic but that the little research that had been conducted had been fairly inconclusive, or at best, was problematized by the researchers’ inability to isolate conditions and therefore extract meaningful learnings.
 I wanted to debunk a prevailing narrative that weed use while pregnant was necessarily a bad thing.
 And so began my reading in earnest.

-If this condition had struck any later in life, things would have looked different.
-I wouldn’t have had the same time or financial security to dedicate the equivalent of a full-time job to researching and volunteering for what were in hindsight objectively sketchy studies that I’d turned up in the classifieds of the local paper.
+If this condition had struck any later in life, things would have looked very different.
+I wouldn’t have had the same time (or financial security) to dedicate the equivalent of a full-time job to researching and volunteering for what were, in hindsight, objectively sketchy studies that I’d turned up in the classifieds of the local paper.

-It took six years before I got a diagnosis and it was no great thanks to my doctors.
-It was thanks to an obscure reference to a little-studied disease that I found in a textbook during one of my late nights spent in the stacks.
-It was thanks to a blood test the authors promised would be available soon that sent me running to the university walk-in clinic right away for what would be my first real break.
+It took six years before I got a diagnosis and it was no thanks to my doctors.
+It was thanks to an obscure reference to a little-studied disease that I found in a textbook during one of my late nights in the library stacks.
+It was thanks to a blood test the authors promised would be available soon that sent me immediately running to the university walk-in clinic for what would be my first real break.
 The blood test was now on offer—and so was the celiac diagnosis I’d been searching for so desperately.

 Those six years changed everything